AlexVdberg/scryfalldler/README.md

 Don't forget to support [scryfall.com](http://scryfall.com).

 ## How to run
-You only need **php** 5.3+ (instaled in your system or uncompressed, for example from [php downloads page](http://php.net/downloads.php) or LAMP folder - note: **no** web server required, noly php) with **curl extension enabled**.
+You only need **php** 5.3+ (instaled in your system or uncompressed, for example from [php downloads page](http://php.net/downloads.php) or LAMP folder - note: **no** web server required, only php) with **curl extension enabled**.
 Normally comes installed and enabled in most lamps or similar.
 If not, for Debian based GNU/Unix like Ubuntu, you simply can do it with `sudo apt install php-curl`.
 For Windows, search over there (could be done just editing two lines in php.ini file) :P

 So, just execute command and place resultant zip in your XMage images folder.
 For tokens you can drag&drop to TOK.zip file.